256dpi/arduino-mqtt/README.md

 - The maximum size for packets being published and received is set by default to 128 bytes.
 To change the buffer sizes, you need to use `MQTTClient client(256)` instead of just `MQTTClient client` on the top of your sketch.
 The passed value denotes the read and write buffer size.

+_--> This fork is modified at the buffer behavier: The publish method sents the payload data without buffering directly from the given pointer to the network.
+I'm using this to send large image data (~200..300K) with one publish call on ESP32-CAM Module._

 - On the ESP8266 it has been reported that an additional `delay(10);` after `client.loop();` fixes many stability issues with WiFi connections.

 - To use the library with shiftr.io, you need to provide the token key (username) and token secret (password) as the second and third argument to `client.connect(name, key, secret)`.